Self-Hosting Guide

 Best for: Lightweight deployments, specific OS requirements

 Download a ready-to-run binary for Linux, macOS, or Windows.
-You manage the database separately.
+You manage the database and Redis separately.

 Jump to binary setup